 Written by: Craig This entry was posted on Monday, March 26th, 2012 at 8:42 am and is filed under Music News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.

 If any proof were needed that dance music – or electronic dance music, or “EDM”, as it’s increasingly abbreviated – is breaking new ground in the US, it came at the Ultra music festival in Miami when Madonna joined Avicii onstage.
 A video showed will.i.am, David Guetta and the Dutch DJ Afrojack talking about EDM’s creeping colonisation, over a soundtrack of Madonna‘s Music, before Madge herself appeared on stage with the 22-year old Swedish producer to stress there has always been a dance element to her music.

 “I’ve finally made it to Ultra music festival.
 I’ve been here in spirit for many years,” she insisted.
 “Electronic music has been a part of my career since I started, and I can honestly say … a DJ saved my life.”
 She then went a little Mr C, asking: “How many people in this crowd have seen Molly?”
 Molly is US street slang for MDMA.
 Madonna’s own album is released this week and is called MDNA.
 You do the marketing maths.